techidaily/site-games-able/source/_posts/a-step-by-step-guide-for-a-supercharged-ps4-experience.md

 ## 4\.
 Enable Boost Mode (PS4 Pro)

  If you have a PS4 Pro, there's a setting called Boost Mode that you should definitely enable for a smoother PS4 experience.
-This can increase[the frame rate (also known as FPS)](https://www.makeuseof.com/video-games-fps-meaning/) and graphical fidelity of games on the system, even if they weren't specifically designed to take advantage of the PS4 Pro's superior hardware.
+This can increase [the frame rate (also known as FPS)](https://www.makeuseof.com/video-games-fps-meaning/) and graphical fidelity of games on the system, even if they weren't specifically designed to take advantage of the PS4 Pro's superior hardware.

  For instance, it might bump a game up from 30FPS to 60FPS, speed up load times, or reduce graphical pop-in.
 The effect varies from title to title—not all games support it, but many will work better with it enabled.